 Most of the time when we find something troubling about a tree we can mitigate the risk with tree pruning and other maintenance methods and tree services.
 Sometimes, however, we recommend removing the tree entirely, which is why we offer hazard tree removal.

 Anytime that significant stress is applied to a tree there is a chance that it will fail in some way.
 For trees, stress comes in three main forms:

 A physically traumatic event is one where physical stress is applied directly to the tree.
 Things like ice and snow, wind, lightning, a car crashing into the trunk, even neighboring trees losing limbs that fall on the limbs of the tree in question – all these can make a tree something you need to worry about.
 Less obvious physical trauma to tree includes damage to the root structure of the trees.
-When a tree loses a portion of its root structure, it can become severely compromised.
+When a tree loses a portion of its root structure, it can be severely compromised.
 Some trees have very shallow roots that can be significantly damaged when a sprinkler system is put into the yard.
 Bugs like the bronze birch borer can even tunnel into your trees and cause them to fail from intense damage below the bark.

 Systemic infection of tree poses a less obvious risk.
 Trees can get sick and be compromised by illness just like any other living organism.
 It takes an experienced arborist to recognize and treat a tree that has become ill due to infection.

 Environmental hardship is the last big issue that can cause a tree to be stressed enough to fail.
 Severe drought or overly wet surroundings can cause a tree to die fairly quickly.
 Being surrounded by neighboring trees that out-compete the tree in question may mean that it doesn’t flourish and becomes a hazard.